AML Regulation in Poland

 - identify the beneficial owner (by name and surname; nationality; Personal Identification Number (PESEL) – or if none has been issued, date and country of birth; series and number of the identity document; address of residence; and if that person also conducts business activity – then the name (business name) of such activity, its Tax Identification Number (NIP) and the address of its main place of activity),

-- take steps to establish the structure of ownership and control – in the case of a client who is a legal person, an organizational unit without legal personality or a trust (in particular, ask the client to describe such structure in detail; and to provide the obliged institution with documentation – for example, a memorandum of association or an agreement on the transfer of shares of the company),
+- take steps to establish the structure of ownership and control – in the case of a client who is a legal person, an organizational unit without legal personality or a trust (in particular, ask the client to describe such structure in detail; and to provide the obliged institution with documentation from company registration process – for example, a memorandum of association or an agreement on the transfer of shares of the company),

 - identify and record discrepancies between the information collected in the CRBR and the established information about the customer’s beneficial owner (the obligated institution’s internal procedure should include rules for recording discrepancies),